The Contrarian Entrepreneur Academy (CEA)

 - Members must be professionals who are serious about improving their businesses or practices and are willing to invest the time, energy, effort and resources to accomplish that.

 - Non-entrepreneurial businesses, such as franchises, network marketing, or any enterprise selling somebody else's product using somebody else's business plan, marketing plan, and operational guidelines, will not be considered for membership.
-Your business model must be of your own design and be reasonably unique OR you desire to create a unique business model.
+As already noted, your business model must be of your own design and be reasonably unique OR you desire to create a unique business model.

-- People whose only business goal is to see how much money they can make will not be a good fit for this group.
+- People whose only business goal is to see how much money they can make will not be a good fit for this program.
 The rewards of entrepreneurship go way beyond just money.

-- People who understand that the "why" is more important than the "how" will probably be a good fit for this group.
+- People who understand that the "why" is more important than the "how" will probably be a good fit for the program.